Greenland

-Though a part of the continent of North America, Greenland has been politically and culturally associated with Europe (specifically Norway and Denmark, the colonial powers) for more than a millennium, beginning in 986.
-Greenland has been inhabited at intervals over at least the last 4,500 years by Arctic peoples whose forebears migrated there from what is now Canada.
-Norsemen settled the uninhabited southern part of Greenland beginning in the 10th century, having previously settled Iceland.
-Inuit arrived in the 13th century.
-Though under continuous influence of Norway and Norwegians, Greenland was not formally under the Norwegian crown until 1261.
-The Norse colonies disappeared in the late 15th century, after Norway was hit by the Black Death and entered a severe decline.
+Though a part of the continent of North America, Greenland has been politically and culturally associated with the European kingdoms of Norway and Denmark for more than a millennium, beginning in 986.
+Greenland has been inhabited at intervals over at least the last 4,500 years by circumpolar peoples whose forebears migrated there from what is now Canada.
+Norsemen from Norway settled the uninhabited southern part of Greenland beginning in the 10th century (having previously settled Iceland), and their descendants lived in Greenland for 400 years until disappearing in the late 15th century.
+The 13th century saw the arrival of Inuit.